angie1184/ml_training/notebooks/Examples/covid19/README.md

-# 14. Conclusion <a name="Conclusion"/>
+# 15. Conclusion <a name="Conclusion"/>
 So why did we go through all of this trouble, and where are we on the Sigmoid curve?
 Well, like any problem, we like to have as much data as possible to make good scientific decisions, and compare results where possible.
 In this case, it is nice to compare COVID-19 to the common flu, SARS, MERS, etc.  As you will likely find, as we did, if you are younger than 60 [[44](https://www.cdc.gov/coronavirus/2019-ncov/specific-groups/high-risk-complications.html)], you may contract COVID-19 but are less likely to die of COVID-19.
-However, it is advisable to closely follow the CDC guidelines [[45](https://www.cdc.gov/coronavirus/2019-ncov/prepare/prevention.html)] of social distancing and personal health precautions.
+However, it is advisable to closely follow the CDC guidelines [[45](https://www.cdc.gov/coronavirus/2019-ncov/prepare/prevention.html)] of personal health precautions.

 The IHME COVID-19 SIR models can be found at [[48](http://www.healthdata.org/covid)], and world population data [[49](https://www.populationpyramid.net/)].